realworldocaml/book/en/variants.md

 But because the catch-all case encompasses all possibilities, the type system will no longer warn us that we have missed the new `Bold` case when we change the type to include it.
-We can get this check back by being avoiding the catch-all case, and instead being explicit about the tags that are ignored.
+We can get this check back by avoiding the catch-all case, and instead being explicit about the tags that are ignored.

 </note>

 ## Combining records and variants

-Records and variants are most effective when used in concert.
+The term _algebraic data types_ is often used to describe a collection of types that includes variants , records and tuples.
+Algebraic data types act as a peculialrly useful and powerful language for describing data.
+At the heart of their utility is the fact that they combine two different kinds of types: _product types_, like tuples and records, which combine multiple different types together and are mathematically similar to cartesian products; and _sum types_, like variants, which let you combine multiple different possibilities into one type, and are mathematically similar to disjoint unions.

-Consider again the type `Log_entry.t` from [xref](#records):
+Algebraic data types gain much of their power from the ability to construct layered combination of sums and products.
+Let's see what we can achieve with this by revisiting the logging server types that were described in [xref](#records).
+We'll start by reminding ourselves of the definition of `Log_entry.t`.

 ```ocaml
 # module Log_entry = struct